pavlospt/litho-lint-rules/README.md

 * `AnnotatedMethodVisibility` - Checks whether a lifecycle method has the proper visibility (package-private & static)

+* `MissingStaticModifier` - Checks whether a lifecycle method has static modifier

 * `ComponentContextName` - Checks whether `ComponentContextName` on a lifecycle method is named as `c` for less code verbosity and more readability

 * `LayoutSpecClassName` - Checks whether a `@LayoutSpec` or `@MountSpec` annotated class is properly named